 We had (2of us) three days to complete while the customer went away…..Very sensible!

-On the left you can see what we started with.
+Below you can see what we started with.
 As you can see we have removed some tiles from around the bath.
 We were replacing all of our tiles anyway, but if you plan to keep yours, you will almost certainly have to remove the bottom course to get the bath out.

 When you remove the bath panel take a good note of how it was fixed in place.
 It will help you when you fix the new one.

 All surrounds were removed and the bath panel, take everything out of the bathroom when you have removed it, including tile pieces.
 You will have a lot of tools strewn about during this job, and bathrooms are small.
 Keep the job tidy.
 Fill the kettle up.
 During the next two or three hours you are going to need a cup of tea!

 Now turn the water off, hot & cold.
 Open the taps in the kitchen to make sure the water has drained down, when it stops running downstairs open the bath & basin taps upstairs, in case air is keeping water in the pipes.

 Its time to remove the bath, use a basin spanner (below).
 The picture below on the left is of a special pipe cutter we use, called a pipe slice.
 As you can see it is round and clips on the pipe, the blade is inside.
 You turn the slice and it cuts through as the blade is on a spring.
 The main advantage of the slice is that you need very little room to work.
 Do not cut any pipes yet unless you have to.
 If it is the only way you can get the bath out, eg rusted nuts etc, then cut them as close to

 Don’t forget to undo the earth tags and wires if you have to.
 All pipes in bathrooms have to be earthed.
 For more information on this see our earth bonding project.